-The affirmative vote of a majority of the outstanding shares of Common Stock is required for approval of the amendments to the Restated Certificate of Incorporation and Bylaws to eliminate cumulative voting, and for approval of the amendment to the Restated Certificate of Incorporation to increase the authorized capital stock of the Company by increasing the number of authorized Shares of Common Stock from 50 million to 100 million shares.
-The affirmative vote by the majority of the votes present at the Annual Meeting and entitled to vote is required to approve the issuance of more than 3,843,939 shares of Common Stock under the equity line of credit agreement, to approve the adoption of the Company's 2000 Long-Term Performance Plan, to ratify the appointment of Ernst & Young LLP, and to approve the issuance of more than 3,494,298 shares of Common Stock upon conversion of Series H Convertible Preferred Stock.
+The affirmative vote of a majority of the outstanding shares of Common Stock is required for approval of the amendments to the Restated Certificate of Incorporation and Bylaws to eliminate cumulative voting, and for approval of the amendment to the Restated Certificate of Incorporation to increase the authorized capital stock of the Company by increasing the number of authorized shares of Common Stock from 50 million to 100 million shares.
+The affirmative vote by the majority of the votes present at the Annual Meeting and entitled to vote is required to approve the issuance of more than 3,843,939 shares of Common Stock under the equity line of credit agreement, to approve the adoption of the Company's 2000 Long-Term Performance Plan and to ratify the appointment of Ernst & Young LLP.
 All proxies will be counted for determining the presence of a quorum.
 Votes withheld in connection with the election of one or more nominees for Director will not be counted as votes cast for such individuals and shares represented by proxies which are marked "abstain" for any other Proposal on the proxy card and proxies which are marked to deny discretionary authority on all other matters will only be counted for the purpose of determining the presence of a quorum on such proposals.
 In addition, where brokers are prohibited from exercising discretionary authority for beneficial owners who have not provided voting instructions (commonly referred to as "broker non-votes"), those shares will not be included in the vote totals.